White asparagus with sauce hollandaise served with new potatoes and cooked ham, the most popular German white asparagus recipe.

 - Sauce hollandaise:

 - 250 g/ 8.8 oz/ 2 sticks + 1 tablespoon unsalted butter

 - some fresh lemon juice

-Bring a very large pot of water to a boil.
+- Bring a very large pot of water to a boil.

-Give the egg yolks to the vinegar reduction.
-Fill a pan about half way with water.
-The pan should have a size that will allow the metallic bowl with the egg yolks to sit on top of it.
-Heat the water but don’t allow it to boil.
-Place the metallic bowl on top (make sure it doesn't touch the water) and whisk thoroughly until the sauce thickens (I use a hand-held mixer, it goes quicker than with a normal whisk).
+- Add the egg yolks to the vinegar reduction.
+Place the bowl with the shallot and egg yolks on top of the bain-marie (make sure it doesn't touch the water) and whisk thoroughly until the sauce thickens (I use a hand-held mixer, it goes quicker than with a normal whisk).
 Remove the metallic bowl with the eggs from the bain-marie.

-Start adding the warm butter to the egg yolks very very slowly, while whisking all the time, I use the normal whisk now.
-Adjust the taste with some salt and a few drops of lemon juice.
-Serve immediately with the asparagus, boiled new potatoes and cooked ham.
+- Start adding the warm butter to the egg yolks very very slowly, while whisking all the time, I use the normal whisk now.

+- Adjust the taste with some salt and a few drops of lemon juice.
+Serve immediately with the asparagus, boiled new potatoes, and cooked ham.

 Green asparagus can be used instead, but white asparagus is traditional.